 The iPhone is cool and very capable.
 But it has created cultural problems that we can do without.
 Perhaps a new device from Apple can bring back social graces?
 We need an iWatch.

 I’ve enjoyed following the buzz around this week’s World Wide Developer’s Conference in San Francisco.
 This is not Apple’s preferred event for announcing upcoming products.
-But their new new features within iOS8 and OSX Yosemite prove that Apple is strengthening its product ecosystem, and they just might be paving the way for an iWatch.
+But their new features within iOS8 and OSX Yosemite prove that Apple is strengthening its product ecosystem, and they just might be paving the way for an iWatch.
 Something that we all need.

 We need an iWatch not because we love gadgets and we have to have yet one more.
 But because our #1 gadget–the iPhone– isn’t getting it done on its own.
 We’ve come to accept some daily rituals that are entirely uncool:

-- Every date night has a dinner table with two iPhones
+- Every date night has a dinner table with two iPhones.

 - Every business lunch has a table cluttered with even more iPhones.